jjohnson-99/Leaf-Segmentation/README.md

     the image contrast, shifting RGB values, etc. This artificially increases the number of test examples by creating slightly modified copies of existing data.
-We use the pretrained UNet11 model provided by the TernausNet library and a Jaccard loss function, which is discussed below.
+We use the pretrained UNet11 model provided by the TernausNet library `ternausnet.models` and a Jaccard loss function, which is discussed below.

 ### Jaccard Index